edx/api-manager/README.md

 ### Authorization
 > Determine which actions an API client (application) is allowed to access, and the allowed frequency.

 Note that API authorization is fundamentally different from user authorization, which we currently enforce at the individual service level.
-Taking the example of a service for managing and querying a catalog, the division of responsibilities would be: the API Manager will determine if an application is allowed to get any Catalog information or not; the Catalog service will then need to determine if the requesting user is allowed to get information on a specific catalog.
+Taking the example of a service for managing and querying a catalog, the division of responsibilities would be: the API Manager will determine if an application is allowed to get any Catalog information or not; the Discovery service will then need to determine if the requesting user is allowed to get information on a specific catalog.

 The eventual Open edX plan is to map scopes to routes, and include scope information in the userâ€™s access token.
 It is not yet clear how we will manage scopes.